 ACCESS ministries has been providing Chaplaincy services to schools since 1955.

 ACCESS ministries Chaplains pastorally care for the members of school and wider communities, drawing on their own skills as well as the ancient wisdom of the Christian faith.
 They respond to issues and critical incidents as they arise, as well as facilitating proactive relationship building, small group delivery and programs to ensure improved wellbeing outcomes for young people and their communities.
 They support the spiritual wellbeing of students and staff and can respond to their spiritual and religious questions.

-ACCESS ministries Chaplains represent local Christian churches and the school in the school and wider community.
-Chaplains help schools to build connections and relationships within a range of government and community organisations.
+ACCESS ministries Chaplains help schools to build connections and relationships within a range of government and community organisations.